Historians have been trying for decades to set the record straight on the following "Ten Cannot" statements:

 So…where did the "10 Cannots" come from, and how did Abraham Lincoln become the author?

-In 1916 Boetcker published a booklet called "Inside Maxims" which was an early form of the "Ten Cannots."
+In 1916 Boetcker published a booklet called "Inside Maxims," an early form of the "Ten Cannots."
 He later refined them in other pamphlets to further the cause of laissez-faire individualism.
 It was reprinted in 1917, 1938, and 1945.

 In 1949 an Ohio congresswoman, Frances P. Bolton, read them as Lincolniana into the Congressional Record.
 Look magazine reprinted them with the suggestion that "It's about time for the country to remember."
 Congresswoman Bolton apparently had gotten them from a friend who had heard them delivered by Galen Drake, a radio commentator in New York City and one of the first talk show hosts.
 From Drake, they were traced to the Royle Forum Newspaper in New Jersey.
 Its editor, Richard Cook, had taken them from some direct-mail advertising by a firm which, in turn, had taken them from the Committee for Constitutional Government's 1942 leaflet.

-The “Cannots” have even been entered into the Congressional Record again, this time by Virginia Rep. G. William Whitehurst in 1975.
+The "Cannots" have even been entered into the Congressional Record again by Virginia Rep. G. William Whitehurst in 1975.

 The confusion continued.
 In 1976 the Tiffany Company ran the 10 nuggets as an ad in the New York Times under the heading: "Abraham Lincoln Said More Than 100 Years Ago."
 When the attribution was challenged, Tiffany acknowledged it had erred and apologized to its customers.

-When Ronald Reagan, in discussing fundamental values at the 1980 Republican convention held at the Joe Louis Arena in Detroit, Michigan, erroneously attributed to Abraham Lincoln several positive principles.
-Mr. Reagan quoted the third, fifth, and tenth of these precepts (general rules intended to regulate thought or behavior) at the convention, attributing them to Abraham Lincoln.
+In discussing fundamental values at the 1980 Republican convention held at the Joe Louis Arena in Detroit, Michigan, Ronald Reagan erroneously attributed to Abraham Lincoln several positive principles.
+At the convention, Mr. Reagan quoted the third, fifth, and tenth of these precepts (general rules intended to regulate thought or behavior), attributing them to Abraham Lincoln.
 Press reports, at least initially, took Mr. Reagan's word for it.